 Also spelled LaPorte, Laporte is a rural foothills community located on the banks of the Cache La Poudre River, in the northern Colorado Front Range.
 It’s located only ten minutes northwest of Fort Collins.

-A census-designated place in Larimer County, Laporte has an elevation of 5,020 feet.
-The population in 2000 was 2,691 people.
-There is a Laporte Post Office in town with zip code of 80535.
+A census-designated place in Larimer County, as of 2020 the town had 2,409 residents.
+Laporte has an elevation of 5,020 feet.
+There is a Post Office in town with a zip code of 80535.

 French fur traders first moved into the area, building homes as early as 1828.
 The region was a gateway to the mountains, north of the South Platte River.
 It was the first white community in Larimer County.